CONDUITlab/CCDEF/docs/groups.rst

 The data model is self-describing so it is fairly straight forward for end users to locate and extract the data that they need, but to add an additional level of interoperability we provide a mapping table for common key :ref:`signal names<Standard Signal Names>` that allow a user to directly (or using library functions) search and access the information they require.

-The mapping table describes parameters in terms of LOINC (link) to provide further standardization and clarity as to the nature of the information.
-The mapping table also provides the group, dataset and column (if the dataset is tabular)

 +---------+---------------------------+------------+--------+----------+---------+-------------------+
 | signal  | dataset                   | local_name | column | category | LOINC   | loinc_name        |
 +=========+===========================+============+========+==========+=========+===================+